All Episodes

 Stanford means a hard rock or stone.

-If you could get inside of it, it's a beautiful place.
+So like I tell them, within that hard rock, if you can get inside of it, it's a beautiful place.

 It's like a gemstone in there.

-Yeah, it's so it's some real bullshit to lay on them, though.
+Yeah, it's some real bullshit to lay on them, though.

-Oh, you gotta lay it on like that.
+Oh, you got to lay it on like that.

 That's how you do it, man.

-Well, one thing I noticed about you right when I met you, because you and I met um, I went to a South Carolina football game a few weeks ago.
+Well, one thing I noticed about you right when I met you, because you and I met, I went to a South Carolina football game a few weeks ago.

 Yes.